corverroos/qbft/README.md

 ## Features

 - Simple API, just a single function: `qbft.Run`.
+- Consensus on arbitrary data.
 - Transport abstracted and not provided.
+- Decoupled from process authentication and message signing (not provided).
 - No dependencies.
+- Core algorithm under 500 lines of code.

 ## TODO